 On December 17, 2015, the Board of Trustees adopted recommended changes to the economic and demographic assumptions utilized by the Plan.
 Primary among the changes were the updates to rates of mortality, retirement, disability, withdrawal and salary increases.
-In addition, based on the SEAD Board's new funding policy, the assumed investment rate of return was reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2018 measurement date, and remained unchanged for June 30, 2019.
+Subsequent to the June 30, 2016 actuarial valuation, the ERS Board adopted a new funding policy.
+Because of this new funding policy, the assumed investment rate of return was reduced from 7.50% to 7.40% for the June 30, 2017 actuarial valuation.
+In addition, based on the SEAD Board's new funding policy, the assumed investment rate of return was further reduced by 0.10% from 7.40% to 7.30% as of the June 30, 2018 measurement date, and remained unchanged for June 30, 2019 and June 30, 2020 measurement dates.
+On December 17, 2020, the Board adopted recommended changes to the economic and demographic assumptions utilized by the System based on the Experience study prepared for the five-year period ending June 30, 2019.
+Primary among the changes were the updates to rates of mortality, retirement, withdrawal, and salary increases.
+This also included a change to the long-term assumed investment rate of return to 7.00%.